dkuthoore/devin-sentinel/README.md

 - [Apache Superset](https://github.com/apache/superset) — upstream repository
 - [superset-demo](https://github.com/dkuthoore/superset-demo) — fork used by this Sentinel deployment

-Sentinel is an automated CVE remediation tool for Apache Superset.
-Devin automatically runs a  `pip-audit` on any activity on the main/master branch, creates structured GitHub issues per CVE, dispatches Devin remediation sessions, and tracks progress from audit to pull request in a live dashboard.
+Sentinel is a Devin-powered automated CVE identification and remediation tool for Apache Superset.
+Devin automatically checks the codebase for any known, patchable vulnerabilities (CVEs) when there is  any activity on the main/master branch, creates structured GitHub issues per CVE, dispatches Devin remediation agents, and tracks progress from audit to pull request in a live dashboard.

 <img width="1460" height="770" alt="Screenshot 2026-05-22 at 6 16 06 PM" src="https://github.com/user-attachments/assets/5eadf49f-091b-4399-ab15-bf9ed4ec5cbc" />